 To get better acquainted with the chef, see our exclusive Interview with Eric Heijkoop.

-To know more about our previous review, see our Dining Room by Macaslister Mansion Review.
+For previous review, see our review of Dining Room by Macaslister Mansion.

 228, Macalister Road,